EgorTrushin/molpro-supporting/docs/ksinv.md

 {CCSD;core;dm,1325.1} ! reference CCSD calculation
 e_ref_ccsd=energy ! save energy to provide as a reference to KSINV

-!
-Save relaxed density to the first record - required by KSINV {matrop;load,den,den,1325.1;save,den,1325.1}
+! save relaxed density to the first record - required by KSINV {matrop;load,den,den,1325.1;save,den,1325.1}

 acfd;ksinv,refden=1325.1,e_ref=e_ref_ccsd,thr_fai_oep=1.7d-2 !
 KSINV calculation
 ```
-... bla-bla ...
+It may be useful to split the reference density and KS inversion calculations into two separate calculations.
+In this case, the reference density can be saved:
 ```
 memory,2000,m ! memory specification